Masters in Nurse Anesthesia

 Nurse Anesthetist Salary Potential and Job Outlook

 Nurse anesthetists work closely with doctors and surgeons before, during and after patient operations.
-According to the U.S. Bureau of Labor Statistics, nurse anesthetists earned a 2012 median annual salary of $96,460, with jobs expected to grow by 31 percent through 2022.3
+According to the U.S. Bureau of Labor Statistics, nurse anesthetists earned a 2020 median annual salary of $183,580 with jobs expected to grow by 13% through 2030.
+(Source: BLS.gov)

 Due to the highly specialized nature of the training involved in becoming a CRNA, career opportunities for those with the proper certification tend to center around the specific field of nurse anesthesia.
-However, for those who don’t choose to pursue a concentration in nurse anesthesia, the BLS reported that registered nurses earned a 2012 median annual salary of $65,470, with jobs expected to grow by 19 percent through 2022.4
+However, for those who don’t choose to pursue a concentration in nurse anesthesia, the BLS reported that registered nurses earned a 2020 median annual salary of $75,330 with jobs expected to grow by 9% through 2030.
+(Source: BLS.gov)

-Is Earning a Master’s Degree in Nurse Anesthesia Right for You?
+Is Enrolling in a Anesthesiologist Masters Degree Program Right for You?

 Nurses that are interested in developing a highly specialized skill set, or working in an operating and surgical environment might enjoy pursuing a career as a nurse anesthetist.
 These professionals play an essential role in providing quality patient care for individuals undergoing planned or emergency surgery.

 1.BLS nurse-anesthetists-nurse-midwives-and-nurse-practitioners | 2.http://www.aana.com/ceandeducation/becomeacrna/pages/default.aspx | 3.http://www.bls.gov/ooh/healthcare/nurse-anesthetists-nurse-midwives-and-nurse-practitioners.htm | 4.http://www.bls.gov/ooh/healthcare/registered-nurses.htm